roblav96/ios-runtime-docs/native-libs/CocoaPods.md

 ```

 ## What is Next
-We are looking into integrating pods with our plug-in mechanism.
-In the long term, we should be able to provide a cross platform abstraction on frameworks, such as the GoogleMaps SDK, so you can simply set them up in XML, and use them across all supported mobile platforms.
+We are looking into integrating pods with our [plug-in](https://github.com/NativeScript/NativeScript/issues/25) mechanism.
+In the long term, we should be able to provide a cross platform abstraction on frameworks, such as the Google Maps SDK, so you can simply set them up in XML, and use them across all supported mobile platforms.